yoavram/UnderTheRug/README.md

 This repository contains supporting material for

->   Obolski, Ram & Hadany (2017) _Evolution on rugged adaptive landscapes_, Reports on Progress in Physics, In preparation.
+>   Obolski, Ram & Hadany (2017) _Evolution on rugged adaptive landscapes_, Reports on Progress in Physics, In review.

 See preprint on [bioRxiv](http://biorxiv.org/content/early/2017/03/03/112177).